-The legislative environment specifically for RBS needs to allow for more flexibility in order for a risk-based approach to be applied.
+The legislative environment specifically for RBS needs to allow for more flexibility for a risk-based approach to be applied.
 Two types of legislative flexibility are involved:

-• The legislation governing pensions which is outside the supervisor's control (i.e. the regulatory environment) should allow discretion in the interpretation of legislation.
+- The legislation governing pensions which is outside the supervisor's control (i.e. the regulatory environment)4 should allow discretion in the interpretation of legislation.
 This can be done by using general phrases or principles that can be interpreted by individual pension entities under the guidance of the supervisor.
 For instance, the Chilean supervisor is explicitly empowered to interpret legislation, while the United Kingdom supervisor can issue codes of practice interpreting specific phrases in law, such as 'reasonable period'.
-The law could require those running pension funds to have 'sufficient expertise', leaving it up to the supervisor to decide what this means from a risk-based perspective and enforce its definition as appropriate.
+The law could require those running pension funds to have 'sufficient expertise', leaving it up to the supervisor to decide what this means from a risk-based perspective and enforce its definition as appropriate. - The legislation governing the pension supervisor should allow discretion in the enforcement of legislation, so that the pension supervisor is not obliged, either by explicit duties or compliance related objectives, to pursue all breaches of legislation, which makes a rules rather than risk-based orientation virtually unavoidable.
+This means that the legislation should give the supervisor adequate powers and flexibility to adopt risk-based policies.
+This can most simply be done if the legislation says that the pension supervisor 'may' undertake a specific activity rather than it 'must'.
+Better still, legislation, (or government commentary thereon), can mandate a risk-based approach, but this is neither essential nor universal for risk-based supervisors.

-&lt;sup>4 This covers primary legislation passed by the national parliament and any secondary legislation that does not originate from the supervisor.
+4 This covers primary legislation passed by the national parliament and any secondary legislation that does not originate from the supervisor.